Ashutosh94g/Amingo/README.md

 + When you open the project in Visual Studio you'll find a file named default.aspx
-+ you have to start from there
++ that is your home page